 - Guide to Travel Health Insurance: A primer exclusive to IAMAT members on how to find travel health insurance and what to look for in a policy.

 Travel medicine kit

 In addition to your passport, a travel medicine kit can be one of the most useful items to have with you.
 A travel medicine kit helps you treat minor illnesses and injuries – especially if you are travelling in a remote area or without access to medical care or a pharmacy.

 The items you include in your kit will depend on your destination, itinerary, and your health status.
 In general, your kit should include the following:

 - Prescription and over-the-counter medications: Make sure you have enough medication for the duration of your trip plus an extra supply in case it gets lost, stolen, or your trip gets extended.
 You should also make sure you are legally permitted to travel with your medication.
-To learn more about how pack medication and which types of medication may be restricted, check out: Travelling with Medications.
+To learn more about how pack medication and which types of medication may be restricted, check out: Travelling with Medication: A Guide.

 - Personal health items: Include basic items you use regularly at home such as lip balm, sunglasses, sunscreen, resealable bags, tissues, a reusable water bottle, feminine hygiene products, birth control and emergency contraceptive, and condoms.

 - First-aid supplies: These supplies are essential for treating minor injuries and managing more serious issues until you can be assessed by a medical professional.
 Some key first-aid supplies include antiseptic pads, bandages, gauze pads, safety pins, and an emergency blanket.
 For a full list of suggested first-aid supplies, check out: Guide to Healthy Travel.
 (The Guide to Healthy Travel is exclusively available to IAMAT members.
 Become a member to download it!)